mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 Business logic algebras should always be passed explicitly.

-We can make an exception for common effects that would be share by many of the services of our application, such as the `Logger` context in our example.
-In this way, we can avoid pollution of the constructors signatures with the `Logger` context everywhere.
+We can make an exception for common effects that would be shared by many of the services of our application, such as the `Logger` context in our example.
+This way, we can avoid pollution of the constructor's signatures with the `Logger` context everywhere.

 Summing up, our `JobController` class should be rewritten as follows: